ElevateDev/meteor-simple-blog/README.md

 The purpose of this package is not to provide a blog that is the end all be all.
 It is intended to be simply configurable, and extensible while providing the barebones boilerplate needed.

+# Setup

+The admin needs to be added to 'blog_admin' in Roles.GLOBAL_GROUP.

 # Styling

 No styling is included in this app.
 For a basic style using less try the following